-SamCERA's senior management has been working closely with the senior management staff of San Mateo County to plan the county's implementation of the new GASB Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, also known as GASB Statement No. 45.
-SamCERA, as a component agency of the county, early implemented this GASB statement for the year ended June 30, 2006.
+SamCERA's senior management has opined to early implement the new GASB Pension Disclosures, an amendment of GASB Statements No. 25 and No. 27, also known as GASB Statement No. 50.
+SamCERA early implemented this GASB statement for the year ended June 30, 2007.